Home / Blackboard Collaborate / Blackboard Collaborate Ultra

 Gallery view isn’t currently available in Safari on iOS or iPadOS.

-How to access Blackboard Collaborate sessions:
+How to access Collaborate sessions:

-Links to join Collaborate sessions are displayed in your Blackboard module.
 Contact you lecturer if you cannot locate Collaborate meeting links or are unsure which session link to join.

-*you may wish to make a note of session times in your University calendar, as a reminder to login to Blackboard and join your session.
+*You may wish to make a note of session times in your University calendar, as a reminder to login to Blackboard and join your session.

 Don’t have access to a laptop of desktop computer?

 For the best user experience, it is recommended to use a laptop or desktop computer.
-However, it is also possible to join from a tablet or module device; Collaborate is supported on these devices and browsers:
+However, it is also possible to join from a tablet or module device.
+Collaborate is supported on these devices and browsers:

 • Android: Chrome browser